jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_unprotect_range_with_options.rs - Demonstrates unprotecting
   ranges in a protected worksheet, with additional options.

+* doc_worksheet_use_future_functions.rs - Demonstrates different ways to
+  handle writing Future Functions to a worksheet.

 * doc_worksheet_write_array_formula.rs - Demonstrates writing an array
   formulas to a worksheet.